luxe/unilang/README.md

 Many programming languages represent their syntatic structure as an abstract syntax tree.
 Other languages like lisp and its derivations choose nested lists.
 The structure of unilang is a composed set of algebraic data types.
+The subtle distinction is that it more appropiately models the
+concise structure and shape of programming concepts.
-This is because generic data structures such as trees and lists have proven insufficient for semantic analysis.
+Relying on generic data structures such as trees and lists has proven insufficient for semantic analysis.
+In particular it takes multiple

-The reason that parsing errors are often confusing and unhelpful, is because they are limited
+Semantic analysis is hindered because multiple language tokens must be combined to form concrete representations The reason that parsing errors are often confusing and unhelpful, is because they are limited

 ## Guiding Principles